Momentum-Team-19/course/phase3-fe/multiple-components.md

 3. If you can get all the questions for the selected category, the next step is to show the questions.
 You will need to show one question at at a time with answer choices for that question.
       - If this is too hard, just show one question to start with.
       - Next, show the answer choices for that question (don't worry about the order at first; you can change that later).
-      - When you can show one question with its answer choices, then make it possible for the user to see the next question in the list of questions by clicking a button
+      - When you can show one question with its answer choices, then make it possible for the user to see the next question in the list of questions by clicking a button.
 4. Make it possible for the user to select their answer choice.
 You will need to know what answer they selected, and you will need to know the correct answer.
 They got the answer right if the answer they selected is the same as the correct answer -- so you'll need to compare those two values somehow.
 5. Keep track of questions answered correctly and tally them at the end (something like, "You got 6 out of 10 questions right!").
 6. Have a way for the quiz to end.
 There should be a way to go back to the list of categories to start another quiz.